If you are interested in getting a custom board made?

 c.
 Designs or logos can be printed in colour (except white) on rice paper up to A4 size.
 I recommend keeping it simple and not too big.
 Note that my printer does not accept weapons and a few other symbols.

 d.
 Wood blocks can be added to nose and tail, but it makes sense strength-wise with “wood-on-both-sides” boards only.
-Note that all boards get several layers of extra glass on the nose and tail anyway.
+Note that all boards get several layers of extra glass on nose and tail anyway.

-4. On boards with wood on bottom I can only set FCS1-style plugs and 10” fin boxes, but FUTURES boxes can be set on boards with cloth inlay or glass only bottom.
+4. On boards with wood on bottom, FCS1-style plugs, 8"-10” fin boxes and FUTURES boxes (B/W) can be set.
 Note that FUTURES boxes can be tricky to set on boards with channels.
 Even if FCS1 looks “old school” from the outside, the plugs are strongly bonded to wood supports set in the foam blank and connected to the wood skin on the deck with super strong results.
 Glassed-on fins can be foiled and set as well.
-About FCS2, it can be organized but it takes time to order plugs (but I have all the equipment to set them).
+About FCS2, it can be organized but it takes time to order plugs ( I have all the equipment to set them).

 5. How to actually get your board in your hands can be a bit complicated if you are

 not in Thailand or planning to come here.

 Usual carriers like UPS, FedEx, etc. can be used but are really expensive as prices are set according to the dimensions and not the weight.
-You can check prices on their respective websites and add about 5cm (2”) to every dimension of the board(s) and use Phuket, Thailand postal code 83130 (full address here) as the departure address.
+You can check prices on their respective websites adding about 5cm (2”) to every dimension of the board(s) and use Phuket, Thailand postal code 83100 (full address here) as the departure address.

 A good way to get your board can be to find a mule (friend or family) coming back from Thailand.
 It costs about 1,000 baht ($35USD) to ship a board within Thailand to your mule’s hotel, for example, and then there is no need to come to Phuket personally.
 I will carefully pack your board in cardboard and foam, ready to fly.
 Check with the airline if they charge extra for “sports equipment”.